SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - Iteration expressions can also handle table grouping (`FOR ...
 IN GROUP`).
 For example, see the [Constructor Expressions](05_Constructor_Expressions.md) cheat sheet.
 - [Internal Tables: Grouping](11_Internal_Tables_Grouping.md) cheat sheet

 The example class below demonstrates internal table grouping options.
-To try it out, create a demo class named `zcl_demo_abap` and paste the following code into it.
+To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example is designed to display results in the console.

 ```abap
 CLASS zcl_demo_abap DEFINITION